 Tips on Investing

-• Not every trading platform is the right choice for you, given your unique goals, timeline and risk profile.
+- Not every trading platform is the right choice for you, given your unique goals, timeline and risk profile.
 A financial advisor can help you get clarity on those three factors so that you will know which trading platform to choose.
-SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s matching tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/izusek, ©iStock.com/Chainarong Prasertthai, ©iStock.com/andresr